Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 `Transformer Engine <https://github.com/NVIDIA/TransformerEngine>`__ (TE) is a library for accelerating models on the latest NVIDIA GPUs using 8-bit floating point (FP8) precision on Hopper GPUs, to provide better performance with lower memory utilization in both training and inference.
-It offers improved performance over FP16 with no degradation in accuracy.
+It offers improved performance over true half precision with no degradation in accuracy.

 Using TE requires replacing some of the layers in your model.
 Fabric automatically replaces the :class:`torch.nn.Linear` and :class:`torch.nn.LayerNorm` layers in your model with their TE alternatives, however, TE also offers `fused layers <https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/api/pytorch.html>`__ to squeeze out all the possible performance.
 If Fabric detects that any layer has been replaced already, automatic replacement is not done.

+This plugin is a mix of "mixed" and "true" precision.
+The computation is downcasted to FP8 precision on the fly, but the model and inputs can be kept in true full or half precision.

 .. code-block:: python